 Hiring a skip bin is definitely one of the easiest and most cost-efficient ways to get rid of rubbish.
 Simply book a skip, have it delivered to your location and fill – it couldn’t be simpler.
-While this process is fairly straightforward, you should be mindful on how you go about loading the skip – you’ll want to ensure that you load your rubbish efficiently and effectively into a skip bin.
+While this process is fairly straightforward, you should be mindful of how you go about loading the skip – you’ll want to ensure that you load your rubbish efficiently and effectively into a skip bin.

-At 4 Waste Walk-In Skip Bins, we understand the problems associated with loading standard skip bins and as a result, we have designed our skip bins to be unique.
-Unlike the standard skip bins you will come across that are offered by other service providers; our skips feature a unique hinged rear door which swings open.
+At 4 Waste Walk-In Skip Bins, we understand the problems associated with loading standard skip bins, and as a result, we have designed our skip bins to be unique.
+Unlike the standard skip bins you will come across that are offered by other service providers, our skips feature a unique hinged rear door that swings open.
 This means that you can easily carry your waste and walk into the skip.
 You can also choose to cart in your items into the skip using a trolley or a wheelbarrow.
 This way, you will never hurt yourself trying to lift heavy items into the skip.
 But perhaps best of all, you can walk right into the bin and arrange your waste so as to maximise space.

 Loading waste into a skip bin can be an easy process.
 As the owner of 4 Waste skip bins, I will offer you three top tips for loading your skip like a pro.
 These tips come from a professional expert – so listen up!

 1. Place your rubbish close to where the skip bin will be positioned